What are allergies?

 Allergies can affect anyone, at any age.
 Often allergies are more common in children.

-But a first-time event can happen at any age, or come back after many years of remission.
+But a first-time event can happen at any age.
+Or an allergy can come back after many

 Allergies often run in families.
-But the exact family links that cause allergies aren’t
+The exact family links that cause allergies aren’t

 yet understood.
 In sensitive people, things such as hormones, stress, smoke, perfume,